 Introducing the Masters Division

-The decision was made to close the Pro Division in Season 11, and we did that with a heavy heart, but it was necessary.
-On top of extremely low activity, the prize pool of US$1,000 felt like a waste because of the lack of activity, it doesn’t feel right to dish out that kind of money.
-Furthermore, after about 5 seasons of APL, it was clear to us that even two server locations (HK/SG) are not enough to cover the breadth of the Asian continent.
+The decision was made to close the Pro Division in Season 11.
+We did so with a heavy heart, but it was necessary.
+On top of extremely low activity, the prize pool of US$1,000 felt like a waste because of the lack of activity.
+It didn’t feel right to dish out that kind of money.
+After about 5 seasons of APL, it was clear to us that even two server locations (HK/SG) are not enough to cover the breadth of the Asian continent.
 Quite simply, a universal ‘Asian Pro League’ cannot succeed in Asia the same way it does in EU/NA.

 As such, we have re-opened the Pro Division as ‘Masters Division’, an invite-only league featuring only the deserving.
-5 invites will be granted to those from Division 1 on top of the cash prizes, and the aim here is to give these deserving players the opportunity to play among the top players the CSGO2ASIA League (some of which are already on professional teams).
+5 invites will be granted to those from Division 1 on top of the cash prizes.
+The aim here is to give these deserving players the opportunity to play among the top players within the CSGO2ASIA League (some of which are already on professional teams).

 Sustainability is Key

 For those interested in the business side of the league, it has been one of the main objectives since day one to keep this league as sustainable as possible.
 This is why we have refused to obtain high-level sponsors since day one.
-Having done so, this means inherent limitations into the prize pools we can offer in the league, as our prizes are directly tied to subscriptions.
-We at CSGO2ASIA feel it necessary to continue this tradition up until the point that the league itself is robust enough to deserve additional prizes and drive value for our sponsors, who like to see healthy activity levels independent of prize incentives – and we are almost there.
-As such, the prize purse of US$500 has been re-distributed, and for now, Masters Division will feature no prizes – it merely serves as a place for highly skilled individuals coming from Division 1 to find games suited to their level of play.
+Having done so, this means inherent limitations to the prize pools.
+We feel it necessary to continue this tradition up until the league itself is robust enough to deserve additional prizes.
+Additionally, we also want to drive value for our sponsors who like to see healthy activity levels independent of prize incentives – and we are almost there.
+As such, the prize purse of US$500 has been re-distributed.
+For now, Masters Division will feature no prizes.
+It will serve as a place for highly skilled individuals from Division 1 to find games suited to their level.